 7) We are constrained by the laws of physics.
 We cannot throw something faster than the speed of light, defy gravity, pass through walls or teleport from New York to Hong Kong.

 The Purpose of Human Existence

 1) Growth: We enter the world of existence to follow the Path which we have chosen to walk.
-As we live, we change ourselves from one state to another in order to experience our Path.
+As we live, we change ourselves from one state to another to experience our Path.
 When we have done our development work, we leave.
 There is nothing else for us to do.